MonetDB/MonetDB/README.rst

 Option              Explanation
 =================   ===============================================================================================
-ASSERT              Enable asserts (default=ON for development sources, OFF for tarball installation) CINTEGRATION        Enable support for C UDFs (default=ON except on Windows) CMAKE_SUMMARY       Show a summary of the cmake configuration (for debug purposes, default=OFF) CMAKE_UNITTESTS     Build and run the unittest for the build system (default=OFF) FITS                Enable support for FITS
+ASSERT              Enable asserts (default=ON for development sources, OFF for tarball installation) CMAKE_SUMMARY       Show a summary of the cmake configuration (for debug purposes, default=OFF) CMAKE_UNITTESTS     Build and run the unittest for the build system (default=OFF) FITS                Enable support for FITS